 1. Creating Content With Keywords People Actually Searched For

 Now we’re talking.
 Content writing is one of the most important parts when it comes to building your authority and visibility.
 You need content to showcase your expertise in your business.
+This is why big data science is very important.

 Let’s take a healthcare website for example.
 Would you trust the brand if all their website has are products and nothing else?